MitchMills/RB110/00Practice/Small_Problems_Exercises/pedac_scratchpad.md

 # PROBLEM
-Write a method that takes a single String argument and returns a new string that contains the original value of the argument with the first character of every word capitalized and all other letters lowercase.
+Write a method that takes a string as an argument and returns a new string in which every uppercase letter is replaced by its lowercase version, and every lowercase letter by its uppercase version.
+All other characters should be unchanged.

-You may assume that words are any sequence of non-blank characters.

-  Input:

-  Output:

-  ## Rules
-  ### explicit

-  ### implicit

-  ## Questions
+You may not use String#swapcase; write your own version of this method.

 # EXAMPLES
-word_cap('four score and seven') == 'Four Score And Seven' word_cap('the javaScript language') == 'The Javascript Language' word_cap('this is a "quoted" word') == 'This Is A "quoted" Word'
+swapcase('CamelCase') == 'cAMELcASE'
+swapcase('Tonight on XYZ-TV') == 'tONIGHT ON xyz-tv'

 # DATA STRUCTURES

 # ALGORITHM

 # # # # # # # # # # # # # # # # # # # # # # # # #
 # # # # # # # # # # # # # # # # # # # # # # # # #
 # # # # # # # # # # # # # # # # # # # # # # # # #

 # PROBLEM

-  Input:

-  Output:

-  ## Rules
-  ### explicit

-  ### implicit

-  ## Questions

 # EXAMPLES